bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 published: false

 ---
-Bitrise has an integrated App Deployment system you can use for App and other build artifact file distribution.
+Bitrise has an integrated app deployment system you can use for app and other build artifact file distribution.

-With this you can distribute your iOS and Android app, over the air, for your testers (**even for those who don’t have a Bitrise account**) or you can just use it for archiving your App and other build artifact files (these files will be available on the related Build’s details page).
+With this you can distribute your apps over the air for your app's team members (**or** **even for those who don’t have a Bitrise account**).
+You can also use it to archive your app and other build artifact files which will be available on the app's Build page.

 * Deploy directory or file path
 * Notify: User Roles